item18

 Each High Sheriff of the 55 Counties of England and Wales is appointed by HM the King and holds office for one year.
 The office is the oldest secular office save for the monarchy, dating back to Alfred the Great in the Saxon era, when the ‘Shire Reeve’ collected taxes and maintained law and order for the King.
 It is an unpaid independent appointment that involves supporting the judiciary, police, emergency services and civic authorities, as well as charities and voluntary organisations.

-The High Sheriff Youth Awards charity supports groups and charities that seek to reduce crime, vandalism and anti-social behaviour amongst young persons.
+The High Sheriff Youth Awards (HSYA) charity supports groups and charities that seek to reduce crime, vandalism and anti-social behaviour amongst young persons.
 This is akin to the responsibility of High Sheriffs in the past to preserve the peace.
 By applying for an award to make your community in Surrey safer, you are continuing a tradition of more than a thousand years.

 Who is the